 Never be afraid to ask for business from a client.
-If I look at every single client we have now, I can honestly say that we are working with them because we stuck our neck out and asked them directly if we could have the business.
+If I look at every single client we have now, I can honestly say that we are working with them because we stuck our neck out and asked them directly if we could have their business.

 Your number 1 inspiration?

 My Dad was always my business inspiration.
-I can remember calling his office when I was very small and being told that he was ?in a meeting?, at the time, it sounded like the most glamorous thing ever?
+I can remember calling his office when I was very small and being told that he was in a meeting?, at the time, it sounded like the most glamorous thing ever?
 I’ve pretty much been in meetings ever since, and yes, the glamour has worn off!

 Have you got a quote to live by/favourite quote?